Changing in Git to a Remote Branch

 Command Description

-git fetch origin daves_branch Fetches the specified branch from the remote repository without merging it into the local branch.
+git fetch origin daves_branch The chosen branch is fetched from the remote repository without being combined with the current local branch.

-git checkout daves_branch Switches the current working directory to 'daves_branch'.
+git checkout daves_branch Changes the working directory to 'daves_branch' from the current one.

-git pull origin daves_branch Pulls the latest changes from 'daves_branch' on the remote repository into the local branch.
+git pull origin daves_branch Brings up to date modifications from the remote repository's 'daves_branch' into the local branch.

-git merge origin/daves_branch Merges the latest changes from 'daves_branch' on the remote into the current branch.
+git merge origin/daves_branch Incorporates the most recent modifications from the remote "daves_branch" into the active branch.

-git remote update Updates the list of remote branches available, along with their commits.
+git remote update Updates the list of accessible remote branches and their commits.

-git branch --set-upstream-to=origin/daves_branch daves_branch Sets the local 'daves_branch' to track the remote 'daves_branch'.
+git branch --set-upstream-to=origin/daves_branch daves_branch 'daves_branch' on the local end is set to follow the remote branch.

 Using Git Command Line